Formula One legend Niki Lauda defied his wealthy family to pursue a career in racing

 Lauda’s Ferrari burst into a fireball after a crash on the second lap.
 He was pulled from the flames with severe burns and lung damage.
 Lying in hospital later that night, he was administered the last rites by a priest.

-"First, I knew about the danger," says Lauda, who wears a baseball cap to hide the scars left by his fiery crash.
+“First, I knew about the danger,” said Lauda, who wore a baseball cap to hide the scars left by his fiery crash.

 “I went to every accident, even if I was not involved or didn’t see it, to understand what happened.

 “The accident did not surprise me because I knew it was dangerous.
 I told myself, ‘I was lucky, I’m still alive so why not as I’m alive, God help me, let’s try.’

 “This was the big challenge … a comeback.
 For me it was clear, that the longer I wait, the more difficult it’s going to be because the more worries you start building up.